pologovaa/eclipse-wiki/Building-a-C-Project.md

    _C Project Creation Dialog_

-   1. Select **Hello World for EM SK 2.0 Project** under **ARC Cross ELF32 Target Application**.
-The Hello ARC project is an example project that comes with the EM Starter Kit Software and uses the UART on the EM Starter Kit to display output.
+   1. Select **Hello World for EM SK 2.0 Project** under **EM Starter Kit Projects**.
+The Hello World for EM SK 2.0 project is an example project that comes with the EM Starter Kit Software and uses the UART on the EM Starter Kit to display output.
 To see output printer to UART, connection to serial port should be established.
 By default Eclipse for ARC will automatically